onthebusiness/harelang.org/content/documentation.md

 <a href="/installation" class="tutorial-link">Installing Hare</a>

+Instructions are also available for distribution package maintainers:

+<a href="/distributions" class="tutorial-link">Hare installation for distributions</a>

 ## Hare style guide

 The style guide defines the canonical coding style for Hare programs:

 <a href="/style" class="tutorial-link">Hare style guide</a>

+## Internationalization

+This guide provides suggestions for the localization of Hare programs:

+<a href="/i18n" class="tutorial-link">Internationalization recommendations for Hare programs</a>